grumat/bmt-test/examples/03-gpio-lcd1602/README.md

 The purpose of this example is to demonstrate the Lcd1602 class provided as an accessory on the **kits** folder.

+This example will cover the GPIO and the some details on how to produce short delays to synchronize with hardware that is slower than your CPU.
+These details will be covered later.

 ## General schematics

+The class Lcd1602 presented on this example interfaces a typical 16x02 LCD display using a 4-bit data bus option.
-The following pictures illustrates the schematics depending on your MCU type.
+The following pictures illustrates the setup  or schematics, which depends on your MCU type.

 ### STM32F103 BluePill